Thousands in Warsaw join biggest protest so far against abortion ruling | Law-Order

 Thousands in Warsaw join biggest protest so far against abortion ruling

-Thousands of protesters from across Poland joined a demonstration in Warsaw on Friday against a top court ruling last week that amounted to a near-total ban on abortion in the predominantly Catholic nation.
+Tens of thousands of people from across Poland joined a march in Warsaw on Friday, the biggest in nine days of protests against a ruling by the country's top court last week that amounted to a near-total ban on abortion in the predominantly Catholic nation.

 Defying strict rules that restrict gatherings to five people during the coronavirus pandemic, demonstrators walked through central Warsaw streets carrying black umbrellas, a symbol of abortion rights protests in Poland, and banners that read "You won't have to walk alone" or "God is a woman".
-Military police lined the streets, some of them in riot gear, as the demonstration began at 1600 GMT.
+Military police lined the streets, some of them in riot gear, as the demonstration began.

-It was set to be the biggest protest yet since a court ruling on Oct.
-22 outlawed abortions due to foetal defects - ending the most common of the few legal grounds left for abortion in Poland and setting the country further apart from the European mainstream.
+Organisers said some 100,000 people gathered in the capital, following a Constitutional Court ruling on Oct.
+22 outlawing abortions due to foetal defects - ending the most common of the few legal grounds left for abortion in Poland and setting the country further apart from the European mainstream.
 Daily protests have taken place in towns and cities across the country in the past week, and have turned into an outpouring of anger against the nationalist Law and Justice (PiS) government and the Roman Catholic church closely allied with the ruling party.

-Catholic anti-abortion group Ordo Iuris on Friday reiterated its support for the court ruling and opposition to the protesters, and called for calm.
-"As an institute, we must condemn any violence, no matter in which way it is perpetrated.
-Nothing justifies hurting another person even in the face of such social unrest," spokesman Maciej Grajewski said.

-Some bakeries in Poland have been selling goods decorated with a red lightning bolt, another symbol of the women's rights movement in Poland, and some have written the phone number of a hotline helping women seeking terminations in chalk on sidewalks.
+Some bakeries in Poland have been selling goods decorated with a red lightning bolt, another symbol of the women's rights movement, and people have written the phone number of a hotline helping women seeking terminations in chalk on sidewalks.
+Trams in opposition-controlled Warsaw made their regular journeys on Friday evening with signs "Women, we are with you" where their destinations are normally displayed.

 - READ MORE ON: